-- Coding: - coded as for EF{ADN}, and may include DTMF separators and DTMF digits, which the terminal shall send in the same way as for EF{ADN} but without locally generating audible DTMF tones to the user; - see TS 131 102 [6] for the coding of EF{ADN} .
+- Coding: - coded as for EFADN, except that the length is variable as given above, i.e. the length is not fixed to 10 bytes as specified for EFADN and that no extension mechanism is used.
+It may include DTMF separators and DTMF digits, which the terminal shall send in the same way as for EFADN but without locally generating audible DTMF tones to the user;

+- see TS 131 102 [6] for the coding of $EF{ADN}$ .